v-gajjar/Minesweeper/README.md

    ```
 # Gameplay

 By default, all tiles are closed.
-A number of mines will be randomly distrubted across the tiles.
+A number of mines will be randomly distributed across the tiles.

-The Objective of the game is to open all tiles (excluding flagged tiles) without opening a mine.
+The objective of the game is to open all tiles (excluding flagged tiles) without opening a mine.

 If you suspect a tile has a mine, you can "flag" the tile using right click.
 This will highlight the tile in yellow.